yickysan/Cowryrise-DataAnalyst-Assessment/README.md

 * The profits CTE is used to calculate the CLV with the fomular prescribed on the assessment.
 The customer table and the profits CTE were joined using an inner join.

-* Python was used the visualise the 10 most valuable cstomers
+* Python was used the visualise the 10 most valuable customers
 <img src="plots/assessment_q4.png">